diegosiao/flutter-iam-rich/README.md

-# iam_rich
+# I Am Rich

-A new Flutter application.
+A Flutter application to play around with layout widgets.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: